JeroenVandersteen/JerHammer/content/Trainings/List/Diehard.md

 _+3 HP_

-Gain 3 extra hit points for each time you take this talent.
+Gain 3 extra hit points for each time you take this training.